The protection of civilians is the key to some kinds of defensive military structures. However, the term protection may

 The dikes of the Netherlands are another kind of defensive structure.
 The Dutch built them to protect the Low Countries from being flooded by the ocean.
 That, however, is different from the subjects I have been discussing in this mini-series.
 On the other hand, it brings up a potential for another series: Large man-made structures for protection and cultivation.

 This is the third chapter about Defensive Structures of the World.
 The series:

-(1) The huge ones: There are some historically significant and physically huge military structures around the world built with the aim to protect entire countries against invading hostile forces.
+(1) The huge ones: There are some historically significant and physically huge military structures around the world.
+They were built to protect entire countries against invading hostile forces.

 (2) The smaller ones: Some defensive structures are basically walled military compounds on a limited area, fortresses.
 Others include entire towns.

 (3) Other defensive structures: Some of the world’s defensive structures have only minor military objectives.
-They are protecting the civilian population not against military attacks, but from forces of nature and against unidentified foes from within.
+They protect the civilian population not from military attacks, but from forces of nature and unidentified foes from within.